 - Provide the service and experience that only a full-time Termite Company can

 - Can provide a second set of eyes on the property (Home Inspectors assist the Termite Inspector and vice versa)

 When can I skip a WDIR?

-Generally wood framed structures in our area should always be inspected for wood destroying insects however the following considerations may reduce the risk to the buyer and under certain circumstances the buyer may consider waiving the WDI inspection.
-We leave it to the buyer’s discretion whether they should waive the inspection or not, our official policy is to always recommend a Wood Destroying Insect Inspection for wood-framed buildings in our area:
+Generally, wood-framed structures in our area should always be inspected for wood-destroying insects.
+However, the following considerations may reduce the risk to the buyer, and under certain circumstances, the buyer may consider waiving the WDI inspection.
+We leave it to the buyer’s discretion whether they should waive the inspection or not; our official policy is always to recommend a Wood Destroying Insect Inspection for wood-framed buildings in our area:

 - New Construction:

 - New construction buildings are required to be treated for termites in North Carolina.
 Buyers of new construction properties should ask the seller for treatment information (type of treatment, date of treatment, treatment company, warranty information, etc…)